-Selected participants will travel to the United States in January or September 2023.
+Selected participants should expect to travel to the United States in either January or September 2024.
 (Applicants should indicate their preference.)

 Note: Secondary-level teachers include both middle and high school teachers who work with students approximately 12 to 18 years of age.
 Teachers responsible for teaching additional grade levels must teach middle or high school students more than 50 percent (50%) of their work time to be eligible.